-If you want to leave the bulk of the property you own to your children, but have specific items that you want other people, choose this option.
-Next, you'll choose the shares for each child, and then later in the interview, you will list the specific items you want leave to other people.
+If you want to leave the bulk of the property you own to your children, but have specific items that you want other people or organizations, choose this option.
+Next, you'll choose the shares for each child, and then later in the interview, you will list the specific items you want leave to other beneficiaries.

 Some types of property will pass through your will, but not others.
 Types of property that commonly pass through a will include real estate such as a house or land, vehicles, bank accounts, and personal items such as household items, family heirlooms, art, jewelry or antiques.
 However, these types of property will only pass through your will if you have not made other arrangements for them.

 Any property for which you have made other arrangements will not pass through your will.
 For example, these types of property will not pass through your will: